-1. A substantial contributor;
+- 1. A substantial contributor;

-2. A foundation manager;
+- 2. A foundation manager;

-3. A person who owns more than 20% of a corporation, partnership, trust, or unincorporated enterprise, which is itself a substantial contributor;
+- 3. A person who owns more than 20% of a corporation, partnership, trust, or unincorporated enterprise, which is itself a substantial contributor;

-4. A member of the family of an individual in the first three categories; or a.
-A private foundation which is effectively controlled (directly or indirectly) by the same persons who control the trust in question, or b.
-A private foundation substantially all of the contributions to which were made (directly or indirectly) by the same person or persons described in 1, 2, or 3 above, or members of their families, within the meaning of section 4946(d), who made (directly or indirectly) substantially all of the contributions to the trust in question.
+- 4. A member of the family of an individual in the first three categories; or - 5.
+A corporation, partnership, trust, or estate in which persons described in 1, 2, 3, or 4 above own a total beneficial interest of more than 35%. - 6.
+For purposes of section 4943 (excess business holdings), a disqualified person also includes: - a.
+A private foundation which is effectively controlled (directly or indirectly) by the same persons who control the trust in question, or - b.
+A private foundation substantially all of the contributions to which were made (directly or indirectly) by the same person or persons described in 1, 2, or 3 above, or members of their families, within the meaning of section 4946(d), who made (directly or indirectly) substantially all of the contributions to the trust in question. - 7.
+For purposes of section 4941 (self-dealing), a disqualified person also includes certain government officials.
+(See section 4946(c) and the related regulations.)